 How to Edge a Flower Bed

 If you have flower beds or borders in a lawn, you know how the grass at the edges can become ragged and unsightly over time.
 Edging the border between bed and lawn will help to visually define the boundary, adding to its aesthetic appeal.
-This guide shows you step by step how to edge beds with a knife in a way which allows easy maintenance in the future.
+This guide shows you step-by-step instructions for edging beds with a knife in a way that allows easy maintenance in the future.

 - Sharp-edged knife